 Conclusion

-Woodworking Jigs I used to build it:
+Woodworking Jigs I used in this project:

 These are the tools and jigs I have used to build it.
 Not all of them are necessary but they make life easier: